miztiik/dynamodb-global-tables/README.md

-# AWS DynamoDB Global Tables
+# AWS DynamoDB Global Tables: Multi Region, Multi Master Database

-As a learning exercise, lets us AWS Documentation and find out how to create Global Multi Master, Multi Region database.
+As a learning exercise, lets use the AWS Documentation and find out how to create Global Multi Master, Multi Region database with DynamoDB and verify latency.

 A _global table_ is a collection of one or more replica tables, all owned by a single AWS account.